grafana/tempo/docs/tempo/website/grafana-agent/tail-based-sampling.md

 The Agent must be able to discover and connect to other Agent instances where spans for the same trace can arrive.
 For kubernetes users, that can be done with a [headless service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services).

-Redistributing spans by trace ID means that spans are sent and receive twice, which can cause a significant increase in CPU usage.
+Redistributing spans by trace ID means that spans are sent and received twice, which can cause a significant increase in CPU usage.
 This overhead will increase with the number of Agent instances that share the same traces.